Directed Graph Hashing: Introduction

 \section{Introduction}

-Hashing functions are workhorses of the modern cryptographic stack.
+Hashing functions are the workhorses of the modern cryptographic stack.
 They are used in data storage and retrieval, as well as in digital fingerprint and checksum applications.
 Traditionally, hash functions take as input bit strings of arbitrary length and return a bit string of a fixed size $\mathcal{H} : \{0,1\}^* \rightarrow \{0,1\}^n$.
-Good hashing functions should be both fast to compute, minimize the chance of duplication of output values, and produce large changes in output for small changes in input.
+Good hashing functions should be fast to compute, minimize the chance of duplication of output values, and produce large changes in output for small changes in input.
 Over the years, many bit string hashing functions have been created, including MD5 \cite{md5}, SHA-2 \cite{sha2}, and SHA-3 \cite{sha3}.

+Hashing directed graphs is a topic of interest in computer science and mathematics because it allows for efficient representation of graph data.
+Many types of programmatic data structures and real world data can be represented as directed graphs.
+Being able to assign hash values to an entire graph as well as individual nodes in a graph would therefore be very valuable.
+There are a wide range of potential applications for these hash values, including database systems, molecular chemistry, and programming languages.

 Hashing functions can be extended to trees through a simple recursive hashing scheme known as Merkle tree hashing \cite{merkle1987digital}.
-In Merkle tree hashing, the hash of a node is computed by hashing the concatenation (denoted as ++) of the node's label with the recursive hash of the node's children.
+In Merkle tree hashing, the hash of a node is computed by hashing the concatenation of the node's label with the recursive hash of the node's children.
+Algorithm \ref{alg:merklehashing} gives a simple recursive implementation for Merkle hashing over binary trees.
+Merkle hashing has seen use in many applications, notably cryptocurrency \cite{bitcoin} and version control systems such as git \cite{git}.

 Merkle tree hashing can also be used to hash directed acyclic graphs (DAGs).
 The hashing works the same as in the tree case, and any cases of diamond shaped dependencies (as in Figure \ref{fig:diamondproblem}) are implicitly expanded to an equivalent tree.
-Whether or not this behaviour is acceptable depends on the problem that this algorithm is applied to.
+Many applications can tolerate this implicit tree expansion, which makes Merkle DAG hashing useful in practice.